-With unhealthy lifestyles engulfing people of all age groups, fatty liver is on the rise today.
+With unhealthy lifestyles engulfing people of all age groups, fatty liver disease is on the rise today.

-Dr. Ajay Choksi details out the fatty liver, what causes it, and how it is treated.
+Dr. Ajay Choksi details out the fatty liver disease, what causes it, and how it is treated.

 - Alcoholic fatty liver